-Financial intermediation is the mechanism that makes the transition to carbon markets feasible for farmers:
+Financial intermediation is the mechanism that makes Building farmer capacity is a prerequisite for effective the transition to carbon markets feasible for farmers:

-- Agribusinesses provide upfront financing to support the adoption of sustainable practices. - Bundle and sell carbon credits, sharing revenue with farmers to maximize profitability. - Offer insurance products to protect farmers from market risks.
+- Agribusinesses provide upfront financing to support the adoption of sustainable practices. - Bundle and sell carbon credits, sharing revenue with farmers to maximize profitability. - Offer insurance products to protect farmers from mar-ket risks.